 The School’s Medical Centre is staffed throughout the school day and handles all aspects of first aid and sickness care.
 The Nurse also plays an extremely important role in preventative care, healthcare, parental liaison and general health and safety issues.

 We are a non-denominational School that welcome pupils from all cultural and faith backgrounds.
-Tolerance and respect are central to the learning that boys experience here.
-We have a room dedicated to prayer and our teachers will always help and support boys when they observe religious holidays and customs.
+Tolerance and respect are central to the learning that pupils experience here.
+We have a room dedicated to prayer and our teachers will always help and support pupils when they observe religious holidays and customs.